tghastly/PYNQ-1/docs/source/overlays/pynq_ip/audio.rst

 Pynq-Z1 audio Subsystem
 ============================

-The Pynq-Z1 audio subsystem consists of an IP block to drive the PWM mono output,, and another block to read the PDM input from the MIC.
+The Pynq-Z1 audio subsystem consists of an IP block to drive the PWM mono output, and another block to read the PDM input from the MIC.

 .. image:: ../../images/audio_subsystem.png
    :align: center